facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 import MyComponent from 'your-component/src/index';
 ```

-Since `codegenNativeComponent` is calling the `requireNativeComponent` under the hood, we just need to re-export our component, to avoid registering it multiple times.
+Since `codegenNativeComponent` is calling the `requireNativeComponent` under the hood, we need to re-export our component, to avoid registering it multiple times.

 <Tabs groupId="fabric-component-backward-compatibility"
       defaultValue={constants.defaultFabricComponentSpecLanguage}